-1. Under normal circumstances, the Fund invests at least 80% of its net assets, plus borrowings for investment purposes, in real estate investment trusts ("REITs").
+1. Under normal circumstances, the Fund invests at least 80% of its net assets, plus borrowings for investment purposes, in securities of issuers that are principally traded in the United States.

 If a percentage limitation is adhered to at the time of investment or contract, a later increase or decrease in percentage resulting from any change in value or total or net assets will not result in a violation of such restriction, except that the percentage limitation with respect to the borrowing of money will be observed continuously.